 111.2.2 Review of notice of violation by the code official.

-111.2.2.1 Request for review.
 Any person affected by a notice of violation issued pursuant to Section 111.2 may obtain a review of the notice by making a request in writing within ten days after service of the notice.
-When the last day of the period computed is a Saturday, Sunday, or City holiday, the period runs until 5 p.m. of the next business day.
+When the last day of the period computed is a Saturday, Sunday, or city holiday, the period runs until 5 p.m.
+Of the next business day.

-111.2.2.2 Review procedure.
+111.2.2.1 Review procedure.
 The review shall occur not less than ten nor more than 20 days after the request is received by the code official unless otherwise agreed to by the person requesting the review.
 Any person affected by the notice of violation may submit additional information to the code official.